-This class will be taught asynchronously online.
+This class will be taught entirely online.
 Key considerations arising from the online delivery mode include the following:

-- Students are required to have an electronic device (laptop, desktop or tablet) with a camera and built- in microphone.
-SJSU has a free equipment loan program available for students. - Students are responsible for ensuring that they have access to reliable Wi- Fi during te If students are unable to have reliable Wi- Fi, they must inform the instructor, as soon as possible - Students are encouraged, but not required, to turn on their cameras in Zoom - I will record classes and post them on Canvas.
-University policy (S12-7) requires consent from all individuals who will appear in a class recording.
-We will poll the class during our first session regarding consent to recording. - Students are prohibited from recording class activities that are not part of the Assignment 3 group project Zoom recordings (e.g., recording of class lectures, office hours, etc. is prohibited).
+- Students are required to have an electronic device (laptop, desktop or tablet) with a camera and built--in microphone.
+SJSU has a free equipment loan program available for students. - Students are responsible for ensuring that they have access to reliable Wi--Fi during tests.
+If students are unable to have reliable Wi--Fi, they must inform the instructor, as soon as possible - Students are encouraged, but not required, to turn on their cameras in Zoom - We intend to record some classes and post them on Canvas.
+University policy (S12--7) requires consent from all individuals who will appear in a class recording.
+We will poll the class during our first session regarding consent to recording. - Students are prohibited from recording class activities (including class lectures, office hours, advising sessions, etc.), distributing class recordings, or posting class recordings.